jtmoon79/super-speedy-syslog-searcher/README.md

 #### allocator `mimalloc` or `jemalloc`

-The default alloctor is the System allocator.
+The default allocator is the System allocator.

 Allocator [`mimalloc`] is feature `mimalloc` and allocator [`jemalloc`] is feature `jemalloc`.
 Allocator `mimalloc` [is the fastest according to `mimalloc` project benchmarks].